-Concomitant Drug Effect on Concentration of Clinical Comment Class: Dolutegravir and/or Drug Name Concomitant Drug Protease Inhibitor: Tipranavir/ritonavir ^a (TPV+RTV) Dolutegravir↓ TPV ↔ The recommended dose of TIVICAY is 50 mg twice daily when co-administered with tipranavir/ritonavir in ART-naïve and ART- experienced, INSTI-naïve patients.
-In pediatric patients, increase the weight- based dose to twice daily (Table 8).
-Alternative combinations that do not include tipranavir/ritonavir should be used where possible in INSTI-resistant patients. ^b Protease Inhibitor: Fosamprenavir/ritonavir ^a (FPV/RTV) Dolutegravir↓ FPV ↔ RTV ↔ A dose adjustment to 50 mg twice daily is recommended in ART-naive and ART- experienced, INSTI-naive adult patients.
-In pediatric patients, increase the weight- based dose to twice daily (Table 8).
-Alternative combinations that do not include fosamprenavir/ritonavir should be used where possible in INSTI-resistant patients. ^b Other Agents Dofetilide Dofetilide ↑ Co-administration of dolutegravir has the potential to increase dofetilide plasma concentration via inhibition of OCT2 transporter; co-administration has not been studied.
-TIVICAY and dofetilide co- administration is contraindicated due to potential life-threatening toxicity caused by high dofetilide concentration.
-Oxcarbazepine Phenytoin Phenobarbital Carbamazepine Dolutegravir↓ The recommended dose of TIVICAY is 50 mg twice daily in adults when co-administered with these metabolic inducers.
-In pediatric patients, increase the weight- based dose to twice daily (Table 8).
+Concomitant Drug Class: Drug Name Effect on Concentration of Dolutegravir and/or Concomitant Drug Clinical Comment Protease Inhibitor: Tipranavir/ritonavir ^a (TPV+RTV) Dolutegravir↓ TPV ↔ The recommended dose of TIVICAY is 50 mg twice daily when co-administered with tipranavir/ritonavir in ART-naïve and ART-experienced, INSTI-naïve patients.
+In pediatric patients, increase the weight-based dose to twice daily (Table 8).
+Alternative combinations that do not include tipranavir/ritonavir should be used where possible in INSTI-resistant patients. ^b Protease Inhibitor: Fosamprenavir/ritonavir ^a (FPV/RTV) Dolutegravir↓ FPV ↔ RTV ↔ A dose adjustment to 50 mg twice daily is recommended in ART-naive and ART-experienced, INSTI-naive adult patients.
+In pediatric patients, increase the weight-based dose to twice daily (Table 8).
+Alternative combinations that do not include fosamprenavir/ritonavir should be used where possible in INSTI-resistant patients. ^b Other Agents I Antiarrhythmic: Dofetilide Dofetilide ↑ Co-administration of dolutegravir has the potential to increase dofetilide plasma concentration via inhibition of OCT2 transporter; co-administration has not been studied.
+TIVICAY and dofetilide co-administration is contraindicated due to potential life-threatening toxicity caused by high dofetilide concentration.
+Potassium channel blocker: Fampridine (also known as dalfampridine) Fampridine/dalfampridine 1 Co-administration is contraindicated with TIVICAY due to potential for seizures associated with fampridine/dalfampridine.

+Concomitant Drug Class: Drug Name Effect on Concentration of Dolutegravir and/or Concomitant Drug Clinical Comment Anticonvulsants: Oxcarbazepine Phenytoin Phenobarbital Dolutegravir↓ The recommended dose of TIVICAY is 50 mg twice daily in adults when co-administered with these metabolic inducers.
+Carbamazepine In pediatric patients, increase the weight-based dose to twice daily (Table 8).
 Co-administration with these metabolic inducers should be avoided in INSTI-resistant patients.
-Medications containing polyvalent cations (e.g. Mg or Al) Cation-containing antacids ^a or laxative, Dolutegravir↓ TIVICAY is recommended to be administered 2 hours before or 6 hours after taking medications containing polyvalent cations.

-Concomitant Drug Class: Drug Name Effect on Concentration of Dolutegravir and/or Concomitant Drug Clinical Comment sucralfate, buffered medications Calcium supplements ^a Dolutegravir ↓ TIVICAY is recommended to be administered 2 hours before or 6 hours after taking products containing calcium.
-If administered with food, TIVICAY can be taken at the same time as calcium supplements.
-Iron supplements ^a Dolutegravir ↓ TIVICAY is recommended to be administered 2 hours before or 6 hours after taking products containing iron.
-If administered with food, TIVICAY can be taken at the same time as iron supplements.
+Medications containing polyvalent cations (e.g. Mg or Al) Dolutegravir↓ TIVICAY is recommended to be administered 2 hours before or 6 hours after taking medications containing polyvalent cations.
+Cation-containing antacids ^a or laxative, sucralfate, buffered medications Calcium and iron supplements ^a Dolutegravir ↓ When taken with food, TIVICAY and calcium and/or iron supplements or multivitamins containing calcium and/or iron can be taken at the same time.
+Under fasting conditions, TIVICAY should be taken 2 hours before or 6 hours after taking supplements containing calcium and/or iron.
 Metformin Metformin ↑ Consider metformin dose adjustments when starting or stopping concomitant treatment to maintain glycemic control.
 Rifampin ^a Dolutegravir ↓ The recommended dose of TIVICAY is 50 mg twice daily when co-administered with rifampin in ART-naïve and ART-experienced, INSTI-naïve adult patients.
-In pediatric patients, increase the weight- based dose to twice daily (Table 8).
+In pediatric patients, increase the weight-based dose to twice daily (Table 8).
 Alternatives to rifampin should be used where possible for INSTI-resistant patients. ^b